Have you heard about the connection between low-carb eating — like the ketogenic diet — and insulin resistance?

-Another trial showed that even though following a low glycemic diet can help you control your blood sugar and reduce or eliminate your type 2 diabetes medication, a low carb ketogenic diet made this happen more often, earning a LCKD the award for being “effective for improving and reversing type 2 diabetes.”[*]
+Another trial showed that even though following a diet with foods low on the glycemic index can help you control your blood sugar and reduce or eliminate your type 2 diabetes medication, a low-carb ketogenic diet made this happen more often, earning a LCKD the award for being “effective for improving and reversing type 2 diabetes.”[*]

 As your blood sugar and insulin levels start to normalize on keto — and your body switches to using fat for fuel — you’ll also lose weight naturally, which lowers insulin resistance too.

 #3: Keto Triggers Natural Weight Loss

 Your body is always looking out for itself.

 Unfortunately, when you have too much glucose in your blood, your body stores that extra fuel for later as fat cells.
 That’s why insulin resistance most often develops during weight gain[*].